Everything about the New MCAT

 Sections for New MCAT

-There will be four sections in the new MCAT, namely:
+There will be four sections in the new format of MCAT, namely:

 - Biological and Biochemical Foundations of Living Systems-65 items in 95 minutes